monadicsystems/monadicsystems.github.io/post8.md

 > mimicry - the close **external resemblance** of an animal or plant (**or part of one**) to another animal, plant, or inanimate object.

-In this post I want to explore how we can use the Okapi to "mimic" other web frameworks.
+In this post I want to explore how we can use the [Okapi micro web framework]() to "mimic" other web frameworks.

 ## What's Okapi?

 > **Note**
 > You can skip this section if you're already familiar with Okapi.

-Okapi has changed a bit since my last post.
-If you've been reading my previous blog posts, this is for you.
-If this is your first time reading about Okapi, now is a great time to jump in.

 Okapi is a monadic DSL for decribing web servers.
 Okapi exports a variety of simple *HTTP request parsers* that can be combined with each other using `do` notation and parser combinators to create more complicated parsers.